-There is no evidence that companion animals can spread COVID-19 or that infection would be serious for them.
+There is no evidence to suggest that companion animals are playing a role in the spread COVID-19 or that infection would be serious for these animals.
 The virus spreads primarily from person to person.
 The health and safety of employees/volunteers should be the focus of every animal shelter.

 - Employees and volunteers who are sick or show signs of respiratory illness should not work until they are symptom free. - Wash your hands frequently for at least 20 seconds with soap and warm water before eating, after using the bathroom, coughing or sneezing, and touching surfaces.
-Use an alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available and there is no visible dirt on your hands. - Frequently sanitize common areas with EPAregistered antimicrobial products for use against COVID-19 that are safe to use in and around the animals and shelter.
+Use an alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available and there is no visible dirt on your hands. - Wear personal protective equipment that is appropriate for the shelter operation and level of exposure that is anticipated. - Frequently sanitize common areas with EPAregistered antimicrobial products for use against COVID-19 that are safe to use in and around the animals and shelter.